Schema

 // user-defined, read-only FQL function that runs on every read.

-compute InventoryValue: Number = (.quantity * .price)
+compute InventoryValue: Number = (.stock * .price)

 // Controls whether you can write to the `ttl` field for collection